lab-antwerp-1/home/vocabulary/javascript/scope.md

 # Scope in JS

-Scope is the idea in programming that some variables are accessible/inaccessible from other parts of the program.
+Scope is the idea in programming that some variables are accessible/inaccessible from other parts of the program

 - **Blocks** are statements that exist within curly braces {}.
 - **Global scope** refers to the context within which variables are accessible